serverless-ca/terraform-aws-ca/docs/client-certificates.md

 ```
  csr_files = ["server-example-com.csr"]
 ```
+* apply Terraform
+* start the CA Step Function
+* certificates will be issued and can be downloaded from the DynamoDB table

 ## Lambda - Amazon EKS or ECS

 **Example use case - Amazon EKS / ECS**